 WHERE TO STAY IN THE CENTRAL REGION OF THE KRUGER NATIONAL PARK

-Visitors on a 4-day Kruger safari tour have the choice of two popular rest camps in the central region of the Park.
+Visitors on a 3 night Kruger excursion have the choice of two popular rest camps in the central region of the Park.
 Both are located overlooking a magnificent perennial river with panoramic views of the Lebombo Mountains and the hazy mirage of Mozambique in the far distance.

 Olifants Rest Camp

 Olifants Rest Camp is located on an escarpment that drops down to the magnificent Olifants River.
 The river and its surrounds are regarded as one of the most spectacular stretches of the Kruger National Park, where rugged veld meets the lush riverine forest.
 Olifants means elephants in Afrikaans and was named in honour of the large numbers found in the area, aswell as paying tribute to the Magnificent Seven Elephants.
 Guests staying at Olifants Rest Camp have what SANParks refers to as “an unforgettable window of Africa”.
 The camp is ingeniously located on top of a hill that towers several hundred feet above the Olifants River.

 Shaded lookout platforms offer visitors’ breath-taking views which makes the rest camp one of the Kruger’s most popular destinations.
 Visitors have the option of a range of accommodation, from the more budget-friendly thatched bungalows with en-suite bathrooms and kitchenettes to large semi-luxury units in prime spots along the cliff edge that sleeps 8 people.
 All the accommodation units at Olifants Rest Camp are positioned to make the most of the spectacular river view.
 A few units have been designed to accommodate the needs of people with disabilities.
 There is a designated picnic site for day visitors which is situated behind the reception area.